Natural History GCSE: Confirmed

 Over the last 40 years the UK has lost 50% of the mass of its wildlife.
 Half as many birds, insects, mammals, wildflowers and amphibians live alongside us.
 Bird song has thinned, the buzz around the flowers is quieter and there is less colour in the fields.
 But we can’t protect or value what we cannot see or don’t understand.

-British children are more removed from nature than at any other point in our history, exactly at the time when we are losing wildlife and feeling the effects of a changing climate.
+Yet, British children are more removed from nature than at any other point in our history.
 We need smart, capable, knowledgeable, practical people to know and understand wildlife and what it needs.
 In other words, we need to be nurturing the naturalists of the future – decision makers who will work for the good of all life on earth.
 By placing Natural History at the heart of education we will make sure all children can learn about nature throughout their education, wherever they live.

-Back in June, OCR launched a public consultation to see what people thought of the idea, Click here to replay the online seminar that launched the consultation on introducing a GCSE in natural History.
-The seminar took place on 4th June 2021, with our Director, Mary Colwell, giving a presentation and being part of the panel discussion.
+Mary came up with the idea in 2011, but it wasn’t until 2017, when Caroline Lucas got involved, that the campaign took off.
+Back in June 2021, OCR launched a public consultation to see what people thought of the idea, Click here to replay the online seminar that launched the consultation on introducing a GCSE in natural History.
+Mary Colwell, give a presentation and was part of the panel discussion.

 Take the quiz!